r-windows/docs/readme.md

 write('PATH="${RTOOLS40_HOME}\\usr\\bin;${PATH}"', file = "~/.Renviron", append = TRUE)
 ```

-Now restart R, and verify that `make` can be found, which should show the path to your Rtools installation.
+Restart R, and verify that `make` can be found, which should show the path to your Rtools installation.

 ```r
 Sys.which("make")
 ## "C:\\rtools40\\usr\\bin\\make.exe"
 ```

-If this works, you can try to install an R package from source:
+Now try to install an R package from source:

 ```r
 install.packages("jsonlite", type = "source")